EvasiveAce/EvasiveAce/README.md

 ### Hi there 👋
 I am currently enrolled into ETSU for Computing, concentrating in Information Technology.
 I am currently working on multiple projects, one including Ninja Ninja Forever, which you can learn more about at the itch.io page linked below.

-Creator of the hit game "Mo' Rockets" [evasiveace.itch.io/](https://evasiveace.itch.io/)
+Creator of the hit game [Mo Rockets](https://evasiveace.itch.io/mo-rockets) [evasiveace.itch.io/](https://evasiveace.itch.io/)
 <!--
 **EvasiveAce/EvasiveAce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.